History of the Analytical Art

 Art studios the first one was in Alma-Ata, Kazakh capital, in the 1960s,

-and there is no information about it since it was illegal, and the official one,
+and there is no information about it since it was illegal and people met in secret, and the official one,

-in the 1980s, in Moldova.
+in the late 1980s, in Moldova.
 Exclusively thanks to his efforts there are nowadays

 followers of this art.
-Thus, thanks only to Tumanian personally, Analytical Art
+Thus, thanks to Yuri Tumanian personally, Analytical Art

 survived its dark times and exists today.